-- The assets of the Authority exceeded its liabilities at the close of the most recent fiscal year by \$3,541,137 (net position). - As of the close of the current fiscal year, the Authority's ending unrestricted net position was \$333,051. - The Authority's cash balance at June 30, 2023, was \$238,172, of which \$23,115 was restricted for tenant's security deposits.
-The Authority's investments totaled \$126,443. - The Authority had total revenue of \$1,329,874, of which \$905,579 was operating revenues, \$36,368 was non-operating revenues, and \$387,927 was capital contributions. - The Authority had total expenses of \$1,055,462, of which \$1,029,155 was operating expenses and \$26,307 was non-operating expenses.
+- The assets of the authority exceeded its liabilities at the close of the most recent fiscal year by \$3.524,614 (net position). - As of the close of the current fiscal year, the authority's ending unrestricted net position was \$817,311. - The authority's cash and investments balance at December 31, 2023, was \$909,535; \$116,848 being restricted cash and investments. - The authority had total revenue of \$2,439,425, of which \$2,261.834 was operating revenues, \$169,447 was nonoperating revenues. - The authority had total expenses of \$2,534.188, of which all was for operating.

-Overview of the Basic Financial Statements
+Overview of the Financial Statements

-The discussion and analysis are intended to serve as an introduction to the Authority's basic financial statements.
-The Authority's basic financial statements consist of the Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position, Statement of Cash Flows, and the notes to the basic financial statements.
+The discussion and analysis is intended to serve as an introduction to the authority's basic financial statements.
+The authority's basic financial statements consist of the Statement of Net Position.
+Statement of Revenue, Expenses and Changes in Net Position, Statement of Cash Flows, and the notes to the financial statements.
+This report also contains the Schedule of Expenditures of Federal Awards as supplementary information in addition to the basic financial statements themselves.